The Only Herbal Remedies I Actually Use (And What They’re For)

 3. For Period Cramps That Feel Illegal: Cramp Bark + Ginger

 I used to think “cramp bark” was fake influencer lingo.
 It’s not.
 It’s incredible.
 Paired with ginger, it’s my holy grail PMS combo.
+I reach for this before the pain gets bad, not after I’m already miserable.

 Try Vitanica Cramp Bark Extra before and during your period.